 Regular annual rate of pay, exclusive of extra compensation of any kind such as overtime pay, bonuses, and commissions.
-Some members received a special FY10 increase for pension purposes.

 Final Earnings

 The average of the highest 3 years of annual basic pay.

 Benefit Formula

 2 1⁄2% of final earnings for each year of service up to 20 years plus 2% of final earnings for each year of service after 20 years (maximum 70% plus 2% times unused disability credit and preemployment military service credit).